Learners' Help Book

 - If you get behind in a course, first work on the

-on past material that you missed.
+catch up on past material that you missed.

 Use the home page of your course as your home